3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/intro-to-ruby.md

 end
 ```

 Well that looks pretty similar, is there any behavior differences?

+Notice the built in string templating!
+No more `"string" + "math!"`

 First, define the behaviors of arguments in JS